mykeln/teslaprep/README.md

 8. Join the [official Tesla forum](https://forums.tesla.com/), the unofficial [Tesla Motors Club forum](https://teslamotorsclub.com/), and [r/teslamotors](http://reddit.com/r/teslamotors) subreddit.

 ## On delivery day, prior to arrival:
+If you haven't had any contact with a Delivery Advisor/Scheduler since "First Contact," before you drive anywhere, call the Tesla location where you're supposed to be picking up your car and verify it's indeed ready to go.
+There have been reports of people driving hours to pick up their Tesla only to be told their car isn't even in production yet.

 1. Have the Tesla app installed on your smartphone prior to arrival for delivery.
 2. Bring your driver’s license.
 3. If your car will be registered to more than one person, each person on the registration needs to be at the delivery appointment to sign final documents.